The University has a number of principles relating to academic feedback with the aim that you are provided with:

 You should take up the opportunities for formative assessment and you should ask for support if you need it.

 To help you get the most from the feedback you receive, you will be provided with opportunities to discuss your feedback and academic progress with staff.
-In Leeds University Business School this is done by:
+In the Leeds University Business School this is done by:

 The School aims to offer timely opportunities for meetings with Module Leaders, Personal Tutors, or another relevant academic member of staff to discuss feedback in greater detail.
 Students should contact the relevant academic staff member directly, or refer to the module information area of Minerva, for individual academic support hours.